tothemoon-org/extension-blocks/spec.md

 ###### Calculating Inputs Cost

-Witness key hash v0 shall be worth 8 points.
+Witness key hash v0 shall be worth 1 point, multiplied by a factor of 8.

-Witness script hash v0 shall be worth the number of accurately counted sigops in the redeem script, multiplied by 8.
-To reduce the chance of having redeem scripts which simply allow for garbage data in the witness vector, every 73 bytes in the serialized witness vector is worth an accurate sigop as well.
+Witness script hash v0 shall be worth the number of accurately counted sigops in the redeem script, multiplied by a factor of 8.

+Unknown witness programs shall be worth 1 point, multiplied by a factor of 1.

+To reduce the chance of having redeem scripts which simply allow for garbage data in the witness vector, every 73 bytes in the serialized witness vector is worth 1 additional point.
-Unknown witness programs shall be worth 1 point with an additional point for every 73 bytes in the serialized witness vector.

 This leaves room for 7 future soft-fork upgrades to relax DoS limits.